-1S1 - Academic Achievement - Reading/Language Arts - five schools/consortiums failed to meet the 90% adjusted performance level this year.
-There are three schools that have failed the measure for the past three years therefore schools/consortiums will be placed on an improvement plan.

-1S2 - Academic Attainment - Mathematics, nine school/consortiums failed to meet 90% of the adjusted performance level in the current reporting year.
-One school has failed to meet the 90% adjusted performance target for mathematics for the last three consecutive years.

-For measure 2S1 - Technical Skills Attainment, no school/consortium has fallen below the 90% target.
+- 1S1 Academic Achievement Reading/Language Arts six schools/consortiums failed to meet the 90% adjusted performance level this year.
+No schools/consortiums have failed the measure for the past three years therefore no schools/consortiums will be placed on an improvement plan. - 1S2 Academic Attainment Mathematics Seven schools/consortiums failed to meet the 90% adjusted performance level this year.
+No schools/consortiums have failed the measure for the past three years therefore no schools/consortiums will be placed on an improvement plan. - 2S1 Technical Skills Attainment- no schools/consortiums have fallen below the 90% target. - 3S1 Student Completion- no schools/consortiums have fallen below the 90% target. - 4S1 Student Graduation Rate- no schools/consortiums have fallen below the 90% target. - 5S1 Placement- no schools/consortiums have fallen below the 90% target.

-For measure 3S1 - Student Completion, one school failed to meet 90% of the adjusted performance level in the current reporting year.
+For measure 6S1 - Nontraditional Participation- one school failed to meet the 90% adjusted performance level this year.
 This school has not failed the measure for the past three years therefore this school will not be placed on an improvement plan.